 In a previous post we wrote about how to do SMART objectives, so you can use it as a help if you haven’t done it before.

 Coming back to the main topic.
-Trusting is everything.
+Trusting is everything when creating a good remote working enviroment for your team.
 Check that they are doing a good job and check that they have everything needed to do what they need.
 If they are not meeting objectives, have a conversation with them to explain that, in the same way as in the office, they need to be working towards their objectives.
 If they don’t do it, their role may not be needed… but it is about them doing their job, not just spending hours in the office.

 When it comes to working remotely, communication is usually an issue.
 However, you have tools like Asana, trello, slack or hangouts amongst thousands of other tools that will help you with that purpose.

 A good internet connection and a laptop should be enough to do their job!

 If is not about trust, think about all the supplies and bills that will be reduced if you allow them to work from home!

 In case we haven’t fully convinced you yet, it is a way to promote equality and diversity within your company.
 With remote working everyone who has a “different life”, or family, or study commitments could work for you.
 Even further, you could hire anyone whithin your country as they don’t have to go to the office….
 Just THINK ABOUT IT!